Hands-on technical analysis of a novel data platform for high-performance block I/O in the cloud,

 - Silk compute nodes compress all data using the Silk compute node CPUs, so your database server CPUs won’t have to deal with that, and fewer bytes will be moved between the compute nodes and data nodes, not to mention the lowered storage space usage.

-- When talking about databases, we are not only talking about table data here, but any data, like any file blocks in a filesystem and all database files (temp, undo, etc).
+- When talking about databases, we are not only talking about table data here, but any data, like any file blocks in a filesystem and all database files (indexes, temp, undo, etc).

 - Silk performs block level data deduplication and zero elimination in the compute nodes too and that is done before the data lands on the disk.